cameronroudebush/sprout/dev-docs.md

   - OIDC?
 - Add Coinbase & Zillow providers
   - Maybe move how you config the simpleFin provider
+- Custom WPCU icon?
+- A lot of text looks odd on firefox
 - Lots and lots of docs...

 Unrelated: